Inspire-com/candidate-homework/Test_Engineer.md

 Deliverables:

   1. Which testing framework did you choose and why?
-  2. Setup instructions for how to use your testing framework.
-You can point us to specific resources, but please assume we have never used it before when you introduce us to it.
+  2. Your test scripts.
-  3. Your actual test suite zipped up in a format we can run.
+  3. Instructions for us on how we can run your test scripts.